AnaZapataG/avalanche-guard/README.md

     p {
         font-size: 1em;
     }
+    .try-button-link {
+        text-align: center;
+        margin-top: 20px;
+        display: block;
+    }
+    .try-button {
+        background-color: #0277bd;
+        color: #ffffff;
+        border: none;
+        border-radius: 8px;
+        padding: 15px 30px;
+        font-size: 1.2em;
+        cursor: pointer;
+        transition: background-color 0.3s ease;
+    }
+    .try-button:hover {
+        background-color: #005f8f;
+    }
 </style>

 ## ⛷️ Skiers’ Guide to Snapping Pics for Better Forecasts!

 Hey, backcountry enthusiast! ⛷️ Want to help make avalanche forecasts even more accurate?
 If you see or trigger an avalanche, when everyone is safe, submit a picture of the avalanche on our app.
 Forecasters rely on pictures of avalanche activity to help determine risk levels.
-Here’s how you can upload the best photos..
+Here’s how you can upload the best photos.
 Your local friendly avalanche center will thank you!
 Remember to be safe in the backcountry!

 <div class="grid-container">
     <div class="grid-item">